cheqd/product/essentials/roadmap/identity.md

 A routing layer would also create a harmonised interface with AnonCreds based on Indy AND JSON/JSON-LD Credentials anchored elsewhere.

 This type of interoperability is similar to how Visa, Mastercard and Amex can all work interchangeably with payment terminals.
 Although built separately, on different tech stacks - they can all be understood, used and accepted equally by end-customers and everyday people.
 This enhances the value of each company, because they are now able to collaborate as well as compete.

+### Revocation Registry

+* [ ] Status: Ongoing - Q3 expected release

+Revocation lists and registries have been one of the components of W3C Verifiable Credentials tech stacks that have lagged behind.
+There is a clear need for a far more scalable, privacy-preserving revocation registry than what currently exists on the market.

+The revocation registry is also central to how cheqd intends to monetise the use of Verifiable Credentials - via gating requests made to check revocation status.

+Proponents of Hyperledger Indy will often point to the way it carries out revocation as a gold standard, since it is functional and privacy-preserving. cheqd intends to extend the way Indy carries out revocation, making it scalable and applicable within W3C-based ecosystems.

 ## Payment rails